 “I often talk about the need for salespeople to “MAKE it happen” vs. “letting it happen” or “wondering what happened.”
 I’d like to share a story with you about someone who MADE it happen and a story that highlights one of the truly great sales efforts that I’ve ever witnessed.

 The background here is that my wife and I have been trying to sell a rental property on and off for about 11 years.
-We had 3 different agents who listed the property and had did receive some lowball offers, but nothing close to market value.
+We had 3 different rental companies and agents who listed the property and had did receive some lowball offers, but nothing close to market value.
 The house is not your typical rental property either.
 It’s a 4500 square foot home in a gated community.
 It was built in 1998.
 The basic reason that it was difficult to sell is that it needs to be updated.
 The house is in good shape, but it needs probably $60K to $70K of upgrades to the bathrooms, flooring and other aesthetics to make it more appealing.
 People were actually paying $100K to $125K more for similar homes that had already been updated, just to avoid upgrading a home themselves.
-We just didn’t have the funds to do the upgrades, so we would list the home, fail to sell it and then rent it out.
+We just didn’t have the funds to do the upgrades, so we would list the home, fail to sell it and then lease our home.
 This cycle was repeated several times since 2006.

 Fast forward to October 2017.
 6 months into the tenant’s 3 year lease agreement.
 Lori approached us and said that she was working with a couple who was outbid on another house in the neighborhood.
 That couple really, really wanted to live in the neighborhood and Lori asked if we would consider just showing them our rental property to see if it might appeal to them.
 Lori was well aware of our tenant situation and because we like and trust her, we agreed to let the prospects tour the home.
 What happened next blew my mind.